canon-cmre-kym-eden/ckanext-ingest/README.md

 This extension can be used if you need to:

-* ingest a lot of different files in order to create datasets/resources/etc. But you want do import all files in a similar manner and don't want to spend time introducing and explaining the whole process.
+* Create datasets/resources/etc using data from multiple files.
+But you want do import all files in a similar manner and don't want to spend time introducing and explaining the whole process.
 * reuse ingestion logic in different projects
 * share pieces of logic between different ingestion workflows

 And you probably don't need it if you want to:

-* import a single file using CLI and never use this code again.
+* import a single file using CLI once and and never do it again.

 ## Structure